Rishikesh Tourist Places

 Its a must to walk the narrow streets and mingle with the locals.
 Some just give you the most amazing tips on how to live a stress-free life.

 All this walking had really made us hungry, on exiting the Ram Jhula on one side we couldn’t help but notice a man with a painted face and long Choti.
 He was the mascot who welcomes diners.
 It was opened in 1958 and hasn’t changed at all.
 It serves up delicious cuisine from across India.
 It’s a famous landmark beside being an eatery in Rishikesh for over 60 years.
+More for the foodie explorer but a must do – Rishikesh Tourist Places.

 The Chole puri was to die for.
 Truly amazed at the cleanliness and hospitality of this place